k-kinzal/dgeni-markdown-example/docs/ng/provider/$compileProvider.md

 * `ng-binding` CSS class
 * `$binding` data property containing an array of the binding expressions

-You may want to use this in production for a significant performance boost.
+You may want to disable this in production for a significant performance boost.
 See (Disabling Debug Data)[guide/production#disabling-debug-data] for more.

 The default value is true.